rsquaredacademy/olsrr/tests/testthat/_snaps/step-backward-output.md

       => age

-      No more variables satisfy the condition of p value = 0.3
+      No more variables to be removed.

                              Stepwise Summary